-The proposed development upon the site provides many areas of landscaping and deep soil promoting healthy growth of large tress.

-The proposed development provides 545sqm (30%) deep soil and total of landscaping and communal open space of 454 sqm (25.5%).
+The Proposed development upon the site provides many areas of landscaping and deep soil promoting healthy growth of large tress.
+The proposed development provides 420.45 sqm (31%) deep soil, 271.12 sqm (21%) landscaping and communal open space of 338.45 sqm (25%).
 The landscaped open space which will promote healthy growth of large tress.
-The landscaping provided will contribute to the enjoyment of these areas.
+Communal Open Space and Landscaping provided will contribute to the enjoyment of these areas.